intel/terraform-intel-aws-vm/examples/gen-ai-fastchat/README.md

 instance_type = "m7i.4xlarge"</b> in the main.tf under the <b>ec2-vm module</b> section of the code.<br>
 If you just change to an 8xlarge and then run <b>terraform apply</b> the module will destroy the old instance and rebuild with a larger instance size.

-5. To delete the demo:
+5. To delete the demo:<br>
   a.
-Exit the VM instance by pressing Ctrl-C to break out of fastchat
+Exit the VM instance by pressing Ctrl-C to break out of fastchat<br>
   b.
-Then run Terraform destroy to delete all resources created
+Then run Terraform destroy to delete all resources created<br>

 ## Considerations
 - The AWS region where this example is run should have a default VPC